raspberrypi/documentation/usage/scratch/gpio/README.md

 - `output + led number  = (0 |1 )`
 - `motor + motor number (0|1) = (0..100)`

 There are also sensor variables `Input1` to `Input4` with values (0|1), and the four ADC pins (1 ..
 4) with values +-6.1V.
-If the signal is derived from a pot connected to the Explorer HAT's 5V/GND, then the range is (0 .. ~5).
+If the signal is derived from a potentiometer connected to the Explorer HAT's 5V/GND, then the range is (0 .. ~5).

 Note that the capacitive input pads are not yet operational, requiring some library level support.